neatnik/omg.lol/info/Address Services/keys.md

 You can store and share your public keys with omg.lol.
 Just click on the Keys item on your address page, and you can manage your keys there.

-As of this particular moment (a Tuesday evening), we support PGP and SSH keys—but will be adding other key types soon!
+We support these keys:

+- PGP
+- SSH
+- age
+- Minisign

 ## Web Key Directory